Qovery/documentation/website/guides/tutorial/deploy-rails-with-postgresql.md

 ## Trigger a new deployment

-Now, you can play with the sample application and commit & push your changes.
+Now, you can play with the sample Rails application and commit & push your changes.
 Qovery detects your actions and triggers new builds and application deployments.
 Any change you make will be reflected in your deployed application automatically.

 ## Conclusion
 Congratulations!
 Now, you know how to deploy your Rails app with PostgreSQL in just a few steps.

 Do you have any feedback about this tutorial?
-Let us know what you think on [Discord][urls.qovery_chat], and join our wonderful dev community of +600 devs.
+Let us know what you think on [Discord][urls.qovery_chat], and join our wonderful dev community of +5500 devs.

 <Jump to="/guides/tutorial/">Tutorial</Jump>